San Diego LGBT Divorce Attorney

 Are you and your same-sex spouse considering a divorce?
 This isn’t something you should have to navigate on your own.
 Fortunately, you don’t have to.
-The accomplished San Diego LGBT divorce attorneys at the Sachdev Legal Group, APC are here to help you get through this difficult time.
+The accomplished San Diego LGBT divorce attorneys at the San Diego Divorce Lawyers, APC are here to help you get through this difficult time.

-At the Sachdev Legal Group, APC, our San Diego family law attorneys have decades of experience helping spouses get divorced and forge new lives on their own.
+At the San Diego Divorce Lawyers, APC, our San Diego family law attorneys have decades of experience helping spouses get divorced and forge new lives on their own.
 Our law firm puts compassion and integrity above all else.
 We believe that this approach allows us to connect with our clients and really understand what it is they want to achieve.
 When you call us for assistance with your same-sex divorce, we’ll help you answer the tough questions and fight to secure the outcome that’s best for you and your family.

 Many aspects of a divorce case are identical for heterosexual and LGBT couples.
 For example, it’s always a no-fault process in California, regardless of the spouses’ sexual orientation.
 Married couples never have to point fingers to get a divorce.

 However, one thing that can differ is the residency requirements.
 For heterosexual couples, at least one spouse must live in California for at least six months before the couple can file for divorce.
 The spouse must also live in the county where they plan to file for divorce for a minimum of three months before the split.

 The same isn’t true for LGBT couples.
 You can file for divorce in California regardless of where you currently reside.
 That’s true, even if you live out of state.

 When Can LGBT Couples Get Divorced in San Diego?